 - 37% of kids entering kindergarten lack the basic language skills to learn to read

-- There are significant gaps in reading achievement by race and income
+- There are significant gaps in reading achievement by income

 - A child from a professional family hears 215,000 words per week

 - A child from a working-class family hears 125,000 words per week